longenbach/Maximum-Variance-Unfolding/README.md

 #### MVU projection of 400 teapot images with k=4, L=120:
 ![MVU_check](readme_imgs/MVU_TeaPot.png)

-Below we tested varying the initial number of knearest neighbors (k) and varying landmarks (L).
+Below we tested varying the initial number of nearest neighbors (k) and varying landmarks (L).
 When  the  correct  parameters (k) and (L) are  found,  MVU  excels  at  finding the underlying dimension of the teapot images that being a circle.

 ####  MVU projection of fixing k=4, and varying L:
 ![MVU_check](readme_imgs/Vary_L.png)